South Sudan Fast Facts

 August 4, 2012 - African Union officials announce that negotiating teams from Sudan and South Sudan have agreed to end a dispute on oil payments to allow the resumption of southern oil exports through Sudan's territories.

-September 27, 2012 - Sudanese President Omar al-Bashir and South Sudanese President Salva Kiir sign a deal to resume oil exports and establish a demilitarized zone and principles of border demarcation but do not reach a deal on the status of Abyei, a disputed region claimed by both countries.
+September 27, 2012 - Al-Bashir and Kiir sign a deal to resume oil exports and establish a demilitarized zone and principles of border demarcation but do not reach a deal on the status of Abyei.

-January 6, 2013 - Sudanese President Omar al-Bashir and South Sudanese President Salva Kiir agree to temporary arrangements for the oil-rich Abyei region.
+January 6, 2013 - Al-Bashir and Kiir agree to temporary arrangements for the Abyei region.

 March 8, 2013 - Defense ministers from Sudan and South Sudan sign an agreement to soon withdraw their respective military forces from the 14-mile-wide demilitarized zone between the countries.

-July 2013 - President Kiir dismisses his entire Cabinet, including Vice President Riek Machar.
+July 2013 - Kiir dismisses his entire Cabinet, including Vice President Riek Machar.

-December 15, 2013 - Deadly clashes begin, which President Salva Kiir later calls a failed coup attempt by soldiers loyal to ousted Vice President Riek Machar.
+December 15, 2013 - Deadly clashes begin, which President Kiir later calls a failed coup attempt by soldiers loyal to Machar.
 Days later, the Ministry of Foreign Affairs says 500 died and 800 were wounded in the fighting.

 December 23, 2013 - The US military's Africa Command announces it is positioning 150 Marines in Djibouti in East Africa to be able to respond should conditions in South Sudan deteriorate even more.
 On December 24, 50 of these Marines are moved closer, to Entebbe, Uganda, and on January 3, Marines evacuate about 20 US Embassy staff members from Juba.